 These objectives will be met by reading about the major questions in SLA research in a textbook and discussing them in class.
 There will be only a limited amount of lecturing.
 On days for which chapters have been assigned, students will be asked to answer in class in writing one or two questions about the chapter.
 Particular questions to prepare will be announced in the previous class and on Avenue.
 Other evaluation components are a midterm examination in essay format, a group presentation and an individual written paper.

 Kirsten M. Hummel: Introducing Second Language Acquisition.
 Perspectives and Practices.
 Wiley Blackwell.

 Method of Assessment:

-The main assignment is the development of an idea for teaching a fragment of a second language using new technology such as handheld devices, computers etc. The ideas are developed in groups of 3–4 students and presented on Avenue and in class using Powerpoint (or equivalent).
-The presentation grade has a weight of 10%.
-Another group has to constructively critique the ideas based on the group presentations.
-The instructor will be available to discuss with each pair of groups.
-The critiques are written up individually at home but revised in class for group submission to be passed in through Avenue.
-These group critiques contribute 20% towards the final mark.
-A thorough individually written description of the idea including some language material to be taught contributes 30%.
+The main assignment is the development of an idea for teaching a fragment of a second language using new technology such as handheld devices, computers etc. The ideas are developed pairwise and presented on Avenue and in class using Powerpoint (or equivalent) to randomly chosen other student pairs who have to critique the ideas based on the presentations.
+The instructor and TA will be available to discuss with each pair.
+The critiques are written up individually and passed in through Avenue.
+These critiques contribute 20% towards the final mark.
+A thorough written description of the idea including some language material to be taught contributes 40%.
 These descriptions are written by each individual student.